 To put this in layman’s terms, neglecting to uphold the custody agreement either jointly or alone by removing the child from their place of residency is a violation of the treaty.
 It is illegal for one joint holder to take the child outside of the location granted by jurisdiction without consent from the other.

 In the Hague Convention Treaty “Habitually Resident” Is a Very Important Phrase for Determining Merit

 The treaty does not define this phrase and instead leaves it to the courts to define.

 The court will look closely at the facts supporting habitual residence to determine if merit is met.
 To this end, providing proof of habitual residence is critical.
 Your attorney can walk you through this process.

 International Child Custody Cases are Stressful and Emotional.

 They take a toll on parent and child alike.
 The Hague Convention Treaty is designed to minimize that stress, returning a child to the country of habitual residence.
 If your child has been abducted to another country, time is of the essence and the Hague Convention Treaty is designed to help you.

 – Mia Poppe

-To explore whether your case may have merit under the Hague Convention Treaty, contact the Law Firm of Poppe & Associates today for a free consultation.
+To explore whether your case may have merit under the Hague Convention Treaty, contact the Law Firm of Poppe & Associates today for a consultation.